joblib/threadpoolctl/multiple_openmp.md

 binary distributions of Python packages for Linux use either GCC or ICC to build the Python scientific packages.
-Therefore this problem would only happen if some packagers decide to start shipping Python packages built with LLVM/Clang instead of GCC.
+Therefore this problem would only happen if some packagers decide to start shipping Python packages built with LLVM/Clang instead of GCC (this is the case for instance with conda's default channel).

-Surprisingly, we never encountered this kind of issue on macOS, where this mix is the most frequent (Clang being the default C compiler on macOS).

 ## Workarounds for Intel OpenMP and LLVM OpenMP case